 - World Wide Fund for Nature (WWF)

 - General stakeholder consultation.
-Both industry and non-industry representatives will be able to provide feedback on each project component through the public consultation.
-The project lead will ensure a balanced participation of stakeholder categories.
+Both industry and non-industry representatives provided feedback on each project component through the public consultation, having a balanced participation of stakeholder categories.

 The project will have the following 6 broad steps: